 First Trade do not offer livechat support.
 On the other hand

 Markets.com do offer livechat support.

 First Trade Vs Markets.com Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either First Trade or Markets.com you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the First Trade or Markets.com support team to give a satisfactory answer to.
-This is where email support with First Trade and Markets.com will be needed.
+Sometimes you might have a more complex question requiring a specific part of the First Trade or Markets.com support team to answer satisfactorily.
+Email support with First Trade and Markets.com will be needed.